Enable Screen Saver on Windows using Intune

 • Press the Win + R keys to open the Run dialog box.

 • Search for *.scr files in this folder using the search box.
 This will result in a listing of all files with the extension .scr.
-These are screen-saver executables; you can use any file to apply a screen saver to Windows devices.
+These are preloaded screen-saver executables on Windows devices, you can select any of the file and configure it using Intune policy.

 • You can double-click on each file to test the Screen saver; if you like it, you can configure it using Intune using the steps in this blog post.